Ying11231/Ying11231.github.io/_pages/about.md

 # 🔥 News
-- *2023.04*: 🔬🔬 I join [Tencent YouTu Lab](https://open.youtu.qq.com/) as a research intern.
+- *2023.04*: I join [Tencent YouTu Lab](https://open.youtu.qq.com/) as a research intern. 🔬
-- *2023.03*: 🎉🎉 Our paper is selected as a CVPR Highlight (Top 2.5% of 9155 submissions)!
+- *2023.03*: Our paper is selected as a CVPR Highlight (Top 2.5% of 9155 submissions)! 🎉
-- *2023.02*: 🎉🎉 One first-author paper is accepted by CVPR 2023!
+- *2023.02*: One first-author paper is accepted by CVPR 2023! 🎉
-- *2022.07*: 🔬🔬 I join [Zhejiang Lab](https://en.zhejianglab.com/) as a research intern.
+- *2022.07*: I join [Zhejiang Lab](https://en.zhejianglab.com/) as a research intern. 🔬
-- *2022.07*: 🎉🎉 One first-author paper is accepted by ECCV 2022!
+- *2022.07*: One first-author paper is accepted by ECCV 2022! 🎉
-- *2021.07*: 👨‍🎓👨‍🎓 I get my bachelor’s degree as an outstanding graduate!
+- *2021.07*: I get my bachelor’s degree as an outstanding graduate! 👨‍🎓
-- *2021.03*: 🔬🔬 I join CV2R-Lab @ SIAT as a research assistant and will spend my last undergraduate time here.
+- *2021.03*: I join [CV2R-Lab @ SIAT](https://english.siat.ac.cn/) as a research assistant and will spend my last undergraduate time here. 🔬
-- *2020.10*: 🎉🎉 I acquire a qualification of postgraduate recommendation, and decide to pursue my master’s degree in UCAS!
+- *2020.10*: I acquire a qualification of postgraduate recommendation, and decide to pursue my master’s degree in UCAS! 🎉
-- *2020.09*: 🏆🏆 I am awarded a china national scholarship!
+- *2020.09*: I am awarded a china national scholarship! 🏆
-- *2019.05*: 🥈🥈 We win the second prize of [CN-ROBOCON](https://en.wikipedia.org/wiki/ABU_Robocon) after one-year's preparation.
-Thanks all my teammates! 🤖️
+- *2019.05*: We win the second prize of [CN-ROBOCON](https://en.wikipedia.org/wiki/ABU_Robocon) after one-year's preparation.
+Thanks all my teammates! 🥈

 # 📝 Selected Publications